 View last year’s professional development sessions here.

 Workshops provide convention attendees with an in-depth learning experience on a specific topic.
 Each workshop will designate its intended audience, and application to attend may be required.
 Workshops may be scheduled over meals or concurrently with symposia rounds.

-View last year's workshops here.
+View last year's deep-dive workshops here.

 Note: Registration for Preconferences will continue to be merged with convention registration.

-Invited sessions will be announced in the fall.
 The sessions will cover timely issues important to the psychological sciences, ranging from national policy discussions to big data and evolutionary processes conversations.

 View last year's invited sessions here.

 The Annual Convention Legacy honoree will be selected each year by the SPSP Convention Committee.
 This program honors luminary figures in social and personality psychology.
 The theme of Legacy program is to trace the impact of the senior scholar’s seminal contribution (or body of work) to contemporary work through a series of events as follows:

 This will be a symposium that pairs the honored figure with two active researchers whose work builds upon the legacy’s work.
 The luminary will have the opportunity to address the audience in whatever format they would like for half of the symposium’s allotted time.
 The rest of the symposium time would be devoted to presentations by the two contemporary researchers who would present more traditional research talks that highlight how their work can be traced back to the honored guest’s seminal contribution(s).

 Directly following the symposium, the Legacy will host a lunch for his or her academic legacies (e.g., students and students’ students, etc.), major contributors to the research area as appropriate, and other guests as selected by the honoree.